maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + DevOps is a methodology that allows for frequent, quick modifications.
 + **Feedback : DevOps is a combination of technologies, design concepts, mentalities, and ideals that enable high performing IT teams to move fast while maintaining stability.
 DevOps creates a tight loop of product release and feedback.
 With DevOps, changes in functionality happen frequently and are moved to production fast.**

++ Feedback should be analyzed at each stage of the process.
++ A goal is to make development, test, and production environments as identical as possible.
++ **Feedback : You need to gather feedback at all stages of production and delivery.
+Collect feedback from developers, operations, customers, and anyone else who may have information that can help you improve your flow or quality of product.
+A benefit of both Continuous Delivery and Continuous Deployment is that they contribute to making your development, test, and production environments as identical as possible.**

 + to lower cost
 + to improve quality
 + **Feedback : Among other advantages, DevOps gives you consistency, security, stability and reliability, all of which contribute to increased speed, decreased cost of management per device, and decreased number of configuration errors.**